qdrant/landing_page/qdrant-landing/content/documentation/concepts/explore.md

 and you want to look for recommendations in one collection based on the vectors of another collection, you can use the `lookup_from` parameter.

-It might be useful, e.g. in the item-to-user recommendations where user and item embeddings are stored in different collections with different index configuration.
+It might be useful, e.g. in the item-to-user recommendations scenario.
+Where user and item embeddings, although having the same vector parameters (distance type and dimensionality), are usually stored in different collections.

 ```http
 POST /collections/{collection_name}/points/recommend